 I’m sure you’ve heard the term “sleep regression” before having your baby, however nothing can quite prepare you for when that first one hits: the 6-week sleep regression.

 When you first bring your newborn home, they pretty much sleep all the time.
 (Except when they are eating and pooping, of course.)
-And you are pretty maxed out with postpartum healing, sanitizing pacifiers, bottles and pump parts, the never ending laundry, navigating hormonal changes, and wondering if you will ever eat dinner sitting at the table again.
+And you are pretty maxed out with postpartum healing, sanitizing pacifiers, bottles and pump parts, the never-ending laundry, navigating hormonal changes, and wondering if you will ever eat dinner sitting at the table again.
 So when suddenly your newborn starts waking more in the night, taking longer to fall asleep, and generally fighting sleep, it can feel like a shocking slap in the face.

 Please know that this sleep regression can throw even the most seasoned parents for a loop.
 We’ve all been there, and it’s just really not a good time.

 So in this blog post, I’m going to fill you in on how long the 6-week sleep regression lasts, how you know you’re entering the regression, and how to get through it.
 And just a note, this regression can happen as late as 7 or 8 weeks, but typically you’ll see it at 6 weeks!

 I hope it can help you feel empowered that this regression is completely normal, and give you some useful tips and tricks for getting your newborn’s sleep back on track!